Proprietary Leases Defined: What They Are And How They Impact Co-Ops

 - Inspecting shareholders’ apartments and giving tips on how to maintain them

-The proprietary lease also lists shareholder responsibilities.
+The lease terms also list shareholder responsibilities.
 For example, it might cover repairs and maintenance rules of an individual unit, including regulations related to paint, tile floors, light fixtures and more.
 It also details the care of items that belong to the building, such as windows and elevators.

 Proprietary Leases Vs. Bylaws